EmberCamp Chicago 2019 CFP

 1. Can I edit my proposal after I submit it?

 Very much yes!
-In fact, that's the idea—you get feedback, and then you edit to improve, and then you get accepted <3
+In fact, that's the idea—you get feedback, and then you edit to improve!
+We typically only consider proposals that are well-detailed and give us sufficient confidence that the proposed talk will be a good one.

 2. I submitted a proposal but haven't received any feedback.
 Is everything alright?